 As I guess many of you will be aware, this year we are, in general, reading through St. Mark's gospel.
-However, at the moment, we are in the middle of a five-week interlude from St John's gospel.
-And, as I suspect you will have observed from the section of the gospel that has just been read, this is quite a complicated bit of text, and to separate it from what has gone before and what comes after makes it really difficult to grasp.
+However, over the last four week's we have had readings from John's gospel - the events as recorded in Chapter 6 - and today's reading is the final one in the series, before returning to St Mark next week.
 I am sure those who compiled the lectionary knew what they were doing, but to split this possibly most complex bit of John's Gospel into five chunks in July and August when even the most devout and conscientious churchgoer may well not be in church consistently to hear the readings follow week on week, doesn't seem the most sensible thing to do.
 Sometimes the Church of England baffles me.
-But what it does mean for us today is I need to give a brief summary of the readings for the last few weeks, and, to a limited degree, say something about where the text is going over the next couple of weeks.
+But what it does mean for us today is I need to give a brief summary of the readings for the last few weeks before we think about the reading in front of us.

-We moved to John's gospel a couple of weeks ago, with the stories of Jesus feeding the five thousand and of Jesus walking on the water.
+We moved to John's gospel five weeks ago, with the stories of Jesus feeding the five thousand and of Jesus walking on the water.
 These filled a gap in the middle of our final reading from Mark the week before.
-Then last week, we heard how some of those who witnessed the feeding of the five thousand followed Jesus to Capernaum, his home, where they entered into discussion and argument with Jesus.
+Then we heard how some of those who witnessed the feeding of the five thousand followed Jesus to Capernaum, his home, where they entered into discussion and argument with Jesus.
 Jesus upbraided them for seeking merely physical food in the same way as the Israelites following the exodus, rather than seeking spiritual food.
 And in that discussion, Jesus, referring to himself as the Son of Man, claimed that he had come down from heaven, and that all that believe in him would have eternal life.
-And that reading ended with the verse with which our reading today starts.
+And that reading ended with what is perhaps the central verse of the chapter.